Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 • London in-person candidates: deadline to create your profile in the Acceptd portal, with your referee contact details, and any written requirements required for your course choice (see below).

 • Video candidates: deadline to upload audition recordings (including the spoken English introduction) into the Acceptd portal, details are on our video auditions page.
-You will need to create a profile in the Acceptd portal into which you upload your audition recording, the list of all the works in your programme, any written requirements (see below) and your spoken English introduction.
+You will need to create a profile in the Acceptd portal into which you put your referee contact details, and upload:

 Brass Audition Requirements